negin513/distributed-pytorch-hpc/README.md

 In this repository, you will find the following:

 - [`test/`](tests/README.md): This directory contains test scripts for testing performance of nccl with example PBS scripts of running them.
-- [`scripts/`](scripts/README.md): This directory contains example PBS scripts for training multi-node, multi-GPU ResNet on Derecho using PyTorch's DDP.
+- [`scripts/`](scripts/README.md): This directory contains example PBS scripts for training multi-node, multi-GPU neural network on Derecho using PyTorch's DDP.
 It includes timing and stats summary useful for performance analysis.
 - `tutorials/`: This directory contains simple scripts for testing torch and nccl installation on Derecho with example PBS scripts of running them and explaining the arguments.
 - `environment.yml` : This file contains the conda environment for running the example workflows.